-The Auto Ride system (toggle if enabled) will allow user to get a ride service in case of over BAC.
-The ride service will be auto booked and paid at the back-end.
+The Auto Ride system (toggle if enabled) will allow the user to get a ride service in case of over BAC.
+The ride service will be auto-booked and paid at the back end.
 Tracking the current location of the user is also enabled when this feature is ON.
-This makes it possible for the ride service to easily track user’s current location.
+This makes it possible for the ride service to easily track the user’s current location.
 The objective of this feature is to make it easier for users to book a ride before they get drunk and are unable to react logically and take wise action when necessary.

-Raise Alarm (Hands Free) – The hands-free voice alert system allows user to raise alarm by just saying ‘Help’.
-Which will allow to sent a raise alarm to emergency contacts.
-The alert will allow contacts to send help and track live location.
+Raise Alarm (Hands-Free) – The hands-free voice alert system allows users to raise alarm by just saying ‘Help’.
+Which will allow sending a raised alarm to emergency contacts.
+The alert will allow contacts to send help and track live locations.

-The aiSober app project mainly focused on the behaviour change and safety of users by preventing them from driving a car in drunken condition.
-The outcome of this project is thoroughly researched and include an overview of the results which has been obtained from literature review, user ‘s research, personas and storyboards and understanding usage of emerging technologies.
+The aiSober app project mainly focused on the behaviour change and safety of users by preventing them from driving a car in drunken conditions.
+The outcome of this project is thoroughly researched and includes an overview of the results which has been obtained from the literature review, user‘s research, personas and storyboards and understanding of the usage of emerging technologies.
 Other factors that were taken into consideration were psychology, environmental pressures, and demographic issues.

 The research during the study provided invaluable insights.
-Study on Artificial Intelligence, particularly research on new technologies such as BioSensor and ‘Patent’ technologies have also played a crucial role in this particular project.
+Studies on Artificial Intelligence, particularly research on new technologies such as BioSensor and ‘Patent’ technologies have also played a crucial role in this particular project.

-The idea to keep a separate navigation system for users who intend to use app only to send a ride or help their contacts was the most difficult decision.
-During the development process I went through many test versions until I obtained the most effective user experience.
+The idea to keep a separate navigation system for users who intend to use the app only to send a ride or help their contacts was the most difficult decision.
+During the development process, I went through many test versions until I obtained the most effective user experience.

-Some factors which were considered in the design process include; high contrast, labels, formatting to make the app more user friendly and accessible to users.
-The user interface is designed to provide large enough spaces between interactive elements, such as buttons, so that users can tap the correct element.
+Some factors which were considered in the design process include; high contrast, labels, and formatting to make the app more user-friendly and accessible to users.
+The user interface is designed to provide large enough spaces between interactive elements, such as buttons so that users can tap the correct element.

-A pattern library which consist of a collection of reusable Interface elements were organised that will allow developers to see visual look, behaviour, and code.
-During the development process the feedback received by the supervisor on the presentation was very helpful and this resulted in a decision to document the technology of a ‘self-driving car’ and its compatibility with the aiSober application.
+A pattern library which consists of a collection of reusable Interface elements was organised that will allow developers to see visual look, behaviour, and code.
+During the development process, the feedback received by the supervisor on the presentation was very helpful and this resulted in a decision to document the technology of a ‘self-driving car’ and its compatibility with the aiSober application.